-How to Fight Skin Cancer with UV Light
+How to fight skin cancer with UV light

 Broad Spectrum to the Rescue?

 Some sunscreen manufacturers have recently shifted to what is known as broad spectrum, which blocks both UV-A and UV-B. However, now even more of the UV spectrum is blocked, cutting us off from this potent light source.
-As shown in the picture above, UV allows us to create many of our thyroid hormones, along with dopamine, serotonin, and melatonin.
+As shown in the above graph of amino acids, UV allows us to create many of our thyroid hormones, along with dopamine, serotonin, and melatonin.
+Remember - when we’re under the Sun, we’re also receiving infrared (IR) light, which serves to repair and regenerate our skin tissue as well.

+We also need to maintain our own internal balance of common sense when absorbing this potent medicine.
+If you’re a pale Nordic, am I telling you to run naked this summer in the bush of Australia for hours?

 “Natural” Sunscreens